jkelvie/GuessThePrice-1/README.md

   locale: en-US

 ---
-- test: "Sequence 02.
-Test scenario: launch request, play once with two players and cancel."
+- test: Launch request, play once with two players and cancel.
-- LaunchRequest: "how many persons are playing today"
+- LaunchRequest: how many persons are playing today
-- 2: "contestant one please tell us, what is your name"
+- 2: contestant one please tell us, what is your name
-- jordi: "Contestant 2 please tell us, what is your name"
+- jordi: Contestant 2 please tell us, what is your name
-- caterina: "let's start the game: jordi your product is Fitbit Charge 2 HR* Guess the price"
+- caterina: "let's start the game: jordi your product is Fitbit Charge 2 HR* Guess the price" # Quotes because there is a colon in the right part
-- 149: "you said 149 , the actual price was 149 dollars.
+- 149: you said 149 , the actual price was 149 dollars.
 Your score for that answer is 1000 points.
-Now is caterina turn"
+Now is caterina turn
-- 4143: "Now is jordi turn.
-Your next product is"
+- 4143: Now is jordi turn.
+Your next product is
-- cancel: "Goodbye!"
+- cancel: Goodbye!
 ```

 ## TODO